CodeWarriorsOrganization/CodeWarriorsFinalYearProject/README.md

 ### The Online Multiplayer Stock Market Simulator Game

-*The game consist of two players: human players and computer players and competing to make the highest profit.
-Both players have initial amount of 1000LKR at the beginning.
+*The game consists of two players: human players and computer players and competing to make the highest profit.
+Both players have initial amount of 1000LKR at the beginning of the game.
 This simulator game consists of four major Sectors and twelve Stocks.
 Each Sector has three pre-defined Stocks.
 In-built Analyst provides predictions for both players to make profit.
 Strategic game algorithm generates stocks and events values and handles the final stock price of each and every stock*

 ## Instalation
 *to be explain ;)*